Hy Eisman

-Hy Eisman (born March 27, 1927) is an American cartoonist.
+Hyman Eisman (March 27, 1927 – March 27, 2025) was an American comics artist, best-known for continuing Little Iodine, The Katzenjammer Kids and Popeye.

+Early life

+Hyman Eisman was born in Paterson, New Jersey, United States on March 27, 1927.

 Comic strips

-He entered the comic strip field in 1950 and worked on several strips, including Kerry Drake, Little Iodine and Bunny.
-In comic books he was the last artist doing Little Lulu before it was cancelled in 1984.
+Eisman entered the comic strip field in 1950 and worked on several strips, including Kerry Drake, Little Iodine and Bunny.
+In comic books, he illustrated various romance comics for Charlton Comics.
+He was also the last artist doing Little Lulu before it was cancelled in 1984.